Skip to content

 Herbarium Specimen — Asclepias obovata Elliott collected in United States of America by The New York Botanical Garden (licensed under CC BY 4.0)

-17. Zizotes Milkweed (Asclepias oenotheroides), a Texas Milkweed for Well-drained high pH Soils
+17. Zizotes Milkweed (Asclepias oenotheroides), a Milkweed for Well-drained high pH Soils

-Zizotes Milkweed (Asclepias oenotheroides): This Texas milkweed is native throughout the state, except for the far eastern counties (Kartesz 2015).
+Zizotes Milkweed (Asclepias oenotheroides): Zizotes milkweed is native throughout Texas, except for the far eastern counties (Kartesz 2015).
 In the wild, zizotes milkweed grows on rocky areas with limestone having a high pH.
 On the coast it can grow in the dunes (Singhurst and Hutchins 2015) and it can also be found in open areas such as fields, thickets, and roadsides (Woodson 1954).
 Growing from 1 to 2 feet tall, this species has white, greenish-white to yellow flowers that bloom from April to November.

-In a garden setting, zizotes milkweed is hardy in zones 7-9 and requires full sun to partial-shade with mesic to dry well-drained high pH soils.
+In a Texas butterfly garden, zizotes milkweed is hardy in zones 7-9 and requires full sun to partial-shade with mesic to dry well-drained high pH soils.

 Close-up of greenish-white flowers of zizotes milkweed (Asclepias oenotheroides).